epic1online/twitch-bot/README.md

-# DegenGamblingBot
+# EconoBot
-A Twitch chat bot to help chatters satisfy their gambling addiction
+A Twitch chat bot to help chatters satisfy their gambling addiction.
+Also supports custom commands.

 ### Features
 - Chatters earn coins by watching the stream.